 - From being under-prepared for college, still learning English, or having low ability.

-Some of the difficulties experienced may be similar, but in the absence of meeting the LD criteria, these do not qualify for EDC assistance.
+Some of the difficulties experienced may be similar, but in the absence of meeting the LD criteria, these do not qualify for Learning Disability Support Team assistance.

 Adults with Learning Disabilities have

 - Marked discrepancies between academic potential and achievement with uneven abilities within the same individual.